http4k/www/src/website/content/commercial-terms.md

 "Quote" means a written agreement between http4k Ltd and Customer specifying Enterprise Edition terms, support levels, and pricing.

+"Seat" means, as specified in the applicable Quote or Order, the number of Developer Workstations on which the Licensed Materials are permitted to be concurrently installed.

 "Subscription Term" means the period for which a subscription is valid and active.

 1.1.1 Customer Modifications.
 Customer may modify the Licensed Materials only for its own internal business use and subject to the following conditions: